Planning a funeral ahead of time

 Planning ahead means recording your wishes so your family isn't guessing, and weighing whether to prepay.
 Prepaying can lock in prices but carries real trade-offs.

 Planning ahead is one of the kindest things you can do for the people you leave behind.
 It spares them guessing about your wishes and making expensive decisions while they grieve.
-You can plan in two layers: writing down your wishes (free, flexible, and almost always worth doing) and, separately, prepaying (worth weighing carefully).
+Plan in two layers: writing down your wishes — free, flexible, and almost always worth doing — and, separately, prepaying, which is worth weighing carefully.

 What to write down